|

 of the Depression were just really starting to be felt.
 Plymouth entered the market with a car that can best be described as

-steel body; yet with the exception of the new radiator shell, it looked almost identical to the cars it was to replace.
+steel body; yet with the exception of the new radiator shell, it looked almost identical to other 1930s cars it was to replace.
 And

 as the model year continued, the car changed ever so slightly, in some cases incorporating items that were being developed